garrandall/popular-music-data/tracks/goodbye-baby--baby-goodbye--solomon-burke.md

 And I won't be able to stay
 But I'm gonna kiss you one more time Lord
 Then I'm going away
-Goodbye baby hmm, baby goodbye hmm
+Goodbye baby hm, baby goodbye hm

 You may be lonely yeah you may be hurt
 Like a fool I gave you candy